Cylinders in canonical del Pezzo fibrations: Examples

-In this section, we shall introduce some examples of Du Val del Pezzo surface of Picard rank one and canonical del Pezzo fibration.
+In this section, we shall present some examples of Du Val del Pezzo surfaces of Picard rank one and canonical del Pezzo fibrations.

-At first, we treat some examples of Du Val del Pezzo surface of rank one over $k$, moreover, we shall discuss whether this surface contains or not a cylinder. \begin{eg} Put $\zeta := \frac{-1+\sqrt{-3}}{2}$ and let $S$ be the cubic surface over $\bQ$ defined by:
+At first, we treat some examples of Du Val del Pezzo surfaces of Picard rank one over $k$, moreover, we shall discuss whether these surfaces contain or not a cylinder. \begin{eg} Put $\zeta := \frac{-1+\sqrt{-3}}{2}$ and let $S$ be the cubic surface over $\bQ$ defined by: